 “So you won’t talk?“ She asked in annoyance after a while.

-“Why are they keeping you here anyway?
-Aren’t you a human, one of their kin?”
-She just wouldn’t quit bothering him.
+“Why are they keeping you here?
+Aren’t you a human, one of their kin?” she just wouldn’t quit bothering him.

 He heard movements from the guards and swore.
 She started laughing maniacally.

 “Why are you making a ruckus, boy?” one of the guards asked in a gruff voice.